elotroalex/f22-intro-dh/schedule.md

 ### Week 5

-#### Bibliographies: Search Results, Works Cited, Syllabi, Catalogues
+#### Bibliographies: Search Results, Works Cited, Syllabi, Catalogues, Shout-outs and If You Liked This Maybe You will Like That

 ##### Seminar | Monday, October 3